Symphony No. 7 (Sibelius): Un pochett. meno adagio – poco affrett. – Poco a poco affrettando il Tempo al ... Vivacissimo – rallentando al ... (bars 93–221)

 At bar 93 the tempo is marked Un pochett[ino] meno adagio (a little bit less slowly).
 A new theme in the Dorian mode, based on the ascending scale in the opening bars, soon appears on the oboe (bars 94 and 95):

 The tempo gradually increases (affrettando) in a long sequential passage exploring several tonalities.
 At bar 134 the time signature slips from 3/2 into 6/4 notching up the tension.
 The key signature switches to C minor:

 Soon the tempo is ratcheted up to Vivacissimo (very lively), with fast staccato chords traded between the strings and woodwind.
 The music turns stormy in mood with ominous ascending and descending scales on the strings, while the "Aino" theme is heard again in the brass:

+Bars 222–496

+The symphony contains the following tempo markings at these points in the score: